top of page

 Advanced safety equipment that reflects Australian standards

-Why practical modules are essential to competency
+Why are practical modules essential to competency?

 Australian RTOs deliver the unit RIIWHS204E Work safely at heights, developed through the national training system and stewarded by the relevant Jobs and Skills Council.
-The unit’s performance evidence requires learners to select, inspect and fit fall arrest equipment, calculate anchor requirements, control edges and penetrations, and implement rescue and suspension intolerance controls.
+The unit's performance evidence requires learners to select, inspect, and fit fall-arrest equipment; calculate anchor requirements; control edges and penetrations; and implement rescue and suspension-intolerance controls.
 Practical modules, conducted in simulated workplaces that reflect AS/NZS 1657 access systems and typical WA tasks, build the muscle memory that written theory cannot.
 They also allow assessment of hazard identification, selection of SRLs versus lanyards, and application of the hierarchy of control.
-Although there is no legislated expiry for a statement of attainment, WAHA and AS/NZS 1891.4 point to a two year refresher cadence to keep skills current and address the common question, how long is working at heights valid for.
+Although there is no legislated expiry for a statement of attainment, WAHA and AS/NZS 1891.4 point to a two-year refresher cadence to keep skills current and address the common question: "How long is working at heights valid for?

-How Safety Heights and Rescue Training ensures compliance
+How Safety Heights and Rescue Training Ensures Compliance

 Upcoming Changes in Fall Prevention Regulations